 The Prehistoric looking Shoebill Stork of Uganda

-Best Places where to spot the elusive Shoebill Stork in Uganda
+Best Places where to spot the elusive Shoebill Stork in Uganda and where you can see them on your safari with us.

 Uganda is the Best East African Country where you can see the Shoebill Stork while on a Safari.
 Paces such as Mabamba Swamp along Lake Victoria, Lugogo Swamp in Ziwa Rhino Reserve, the lower Nile in Murchison Falls Park and Lake Mburo are all places and parks where you can spot the most sought after bird in East Africa – the Shoebill Stork.